A general formula for the index of depth stability of edge ideals: A general formula for

 \begin{proof} Let $I_j$ be the edge ideal of $G_i$, $i = 1,...,c$.
 By Theorem \ref{general},

 By Theorem \ref{main} and Theorem \ref{nonbipartite}, we have $\dstab(I_i) = s(G_i)+1$, which is independent of whether $G_j$ is bipartite or non-bipartite.
 From this it follows that

 \end{proof}

 \begin{Remark} The approach in the nonbipartite case is completely different than that in the bipartite case.
 In the bipartite case, we have to study the vanishing of the first local cohomology module and come over to the existence of matching-covered parallelizations.
 In the nonbipartite case, the socle module is studied leading to the existence of matching-critical parallelizations \cite{LT}.
-A connected graph is {\it matching-critical} if the subgraph obtained by the removal of any vertex has a perfect matching \cite{Lo1,LP}.
+Recall that a connected graph is {\it matching-critical} if the subgraph obtained by the removal of any vertex has a perfect matching \cite{Lo1,LP}.
 It happens that both matching-covered and matching-critical graphs can be characterized in terms of ear decompositions.
 We are unable to find a unified approach to the bipartite and nonbipartite cases.
 The first step is to find a common combinatorial meaning for $\mu(G)$ and $\mu^*(G)$. \end{Remark}

-The notion of $\mu(G)$ was introduced in coding theory \cite{SZ}.
-It was defined as the maximum cardinality of a join of $G$.
-A subset $S$ of edges of $G$ is called a {\it join} if $|C \cap S| \le |C|/2$ holds for every circle $C$ of $G$.
-It was proved in \cite[Main Theorem]{Fr} that if $G$ is a 2-edge connected graph, then $\mu(G) = (\varphi(G)+v(G)-1)/2$, where $\varphi(G)$ is the minimum number of even ear in ear decompositions of $G$.
-This definition of $\varphi(G)$ is the same as by means of generalized ear decompositions.

-\begin{Lemma} Let $G$ be a 2-edge connected graph.
-Then $\varphi(G)$ is the minimum number of even ear in ear decompositions of $G$. \end{Lemma}

-\begin{proof} It suffices to show that if $\E$ is a generalized ear decomposition of $G$, there exists an ear decomposition $\F$ of $G$ such that $\varphi(\F) \le \varphi(\E)$.
-Note that an ear decomposition of $G$ is a generalized ear decomposition without 2-cycles.
-Without restriction we may assume that $\E$ has 2-cycles.

-Let $ L_1,...,L_r$ be the sequence of ears of $\E$.
-Let $L_i$ be the last 2-cycle appearing in $\E$ and $L_i = u,v,u$.
-By Remark \ref{properties}(1), $L_i$ is the unique ear containing $v$ as an inner point.
-Since $G$ is 2-edge connected, $v$ is not a leaf.
-Hence, there is an other ear of $\E$ containing $v$.
-Let $L_j$ be the first ear of $\E$ which contains $v$ as an endpoint.
-Then $j > i$.
-Since the ears $L_{i+1},...,L_{j-1}$ do not contain $v$, we may change the order of $\E$ to

-and still obtain a generalized ear decomposition of $G$.
-By Remark \ref{properties}, the inner points of $L_j$ are different than $u,v$.
-Putting the edge $\{u,v\}$ and $L_j$ together we obtain a path $L_j'$, which is even or odd if $L_j$ is odd or even, respectively.
-Let $\F$ be the sequence

-Then $F$ is a generalized ear decomposition of $G$ with $\varphi(F) \le \varphi(G)$.
-Moreover, the number of 2-edges of $\E$ is greater than that of $\F$.
-If $\F$ has a 2-cycle, we can repeat this replacement again until we obtain a generalized ear decomposition $\F$ without 2-cycles with $\varphi(\F) \le \varphi(\E)$. \end{proof}

 {\bf Acknowledgement}.
 This paper was completed during a research stay of the second author at Vietnam Institute of Advanced Study in Mathematics.
-The authors are partially supported by Project NCXS02.01/22-23 of Vietnam Academy of Science and Technology.
+The authors are supported by Project NCXS02.01/22-23 of Vietnam Academy of Science and Technology.
+They are thankful to the referees for many suggestions which correct some proofs and improve the presentation of this paper.